 Newlyweds have agreed it's time to upgrade to a larger home and start a family.
 He's a classically trained musician and is partial to Craftsman homes with space for his grand piano, but she's more interested in the Cape Cod style.

 Newlyweds are looking for a really big house in their native Loudon County, Virginia, where they'll have the room to start a family.
-He wants a big yard for playing lawn games and space to play video games in the basement.
-She wants a fancy kitchen and an open layout for entertaining.
+He wants a big yard for playing lawn games and space to play video games in the basement, while she wants a fancy kitchen and an open layout for entertaining.

 Engaged twentysomethings in Connecticut want to find their first place before they get married.
 She'd love to find a turnkey Colonial-style home, but he wants a contemporary-style fixer